 What equipment do I need for camp?

-We provide a full authentic home white and batting practice black Orioles uniform top, as well as pants, belt, socks and undershirt.
+We provide a full authentic home white and batting practice black Orioles uniform tops, as well as pants, belt, socks and undershirt.
 We also provide all bats, helmets, catchers gear and other general baseball equipment.
-Each camper should bring their own glove, non-metal cleats and any accessories they may want for the week (sunglasses, batting gloves, etc).
+Each camper should bring their own glove, non-metal cleats and any accessories they may want for the week (sunglasses, batting gloves, etc.).

 Are family and friends allowed at camp?

 Yes.
 Friends and family are allowed to attend all games free of charge.
 We do discourage general fans from attending the games, as this is your time to be with the pros and we want it to be a special experience.
-If you wish to have your family member or friend attend the social functions and meals, these are available as part of the Fan Package which includes access to all events, as well as other special amenities.
+If you wish to have your family member or friend attend the social functions and meals, these are available as part of the Fan Package which includes access to all events, transportation and other special amenities.